SooStrator1136/Paragon/README.md

 # Paragon
 A 1.12.2 Anarchy Client

-Created by Wolfsurge and TeleTofu
+Created by Wolfsurge,TeleTofu and the amazing NotRocky/Master7720

 # Build instructions
 Windows: